 A paper published 16 years ago by Robert J Gordon, an economist at Northwestern University, had counterintuitively predicted that the internet would not have the same transformative impact on how much economic output would flow from an hour of human labour as innovations such as air transport, indoor plumbing and electricity did in the last century.

-Economists have since come to the view that the global body economic is afflicted by a very deep malaise, with all the standard prescriptions proving ineffective in curing it.
+Economists have since come round to the view that the global body economic is afflicted by a very deep malaise, with all the standard prescriptions proving ineffective in curing it.

 Since 2000, when Gordon published his paper, despite the plethora of products and services spawned by the internet, incomes have been rising very slowly for those who are not top earners, and a very small section of the global population is benefiting from the little growth that is occurring.